Finland set to officially join NATO in blow to Russia's Putin

 Moscow said on Monday it would strengthen its military capacity in its western and northwestern regions in response to Finland joining NATO.

-Even before Finland formally joined the alliance, its armed forces have been drawing closer to NATO and its members.
+Even before Finland formally joined the alliance, its armed forces had drawn closer to NATO and its members.

-NATO's surveillance flights by the US and other allied air forces have already began to circulate in Finnish airspace, the Finnish defence forces said.
+NATO's surveillance flights by the US and other allied air forces have already begun to circulate in Finnish airspace, the Finnish defence forces said.

-On March 24, air force commanders from Sweden, Norway, Finland and Denmark said they had signed a letter of intent to create a unified Nordic air defence aimed at countering the rising threat from Russia.
+On March 24, air force commanders from Sweden, Norway, Finland and Denmark said they had signed a letter of intent to create a unified Nordic air defence to counter the rising threat from Russia.

 The move is a strategic and political blow to Russian President Vladimir Putin, who has long complained about NATO’s expansion toward Russia.